-The flights for tours beginning or ending in Hungary will arrive or depart from Budapest.
+The flights for tours beginning or ending in Hungary and/or Slovakia will arrive or depart from Budapest.
 On-tour transportation is provided primarily by private motor coach, but may include planes, trains, boats, ferries, or other modes.
-During free time, you may wish to explore the cities by public transportation, and your tour coordinator and tour guide will have suggestions.
-Budapest also has an all-inclusive transportation system with links between the metro, “green trains,” yellow trams and red trolleybuses.
-Tickets may be purchased from newspaper stands, vending machines or metro entrances.
+In your free time, you may wish to explore the main cities by public transportation.
+Your tour coordinator can provide local transportation information to you for each city visited.Taxis are readily available, but make sure the meter is running and always ask for a cab number and receipt.

 Hungary and Slovakia are one hour ahead of Greenwich Mean Time (GMT) and nine hours ahead of Pacific Standard Time (PST).
 When it’s noon in California, it’s 9 pm in Budapest.